gtk-rs/gtk4-rs/book/src/accessibility.md

 <div style="text-align:center"><img src="img/accessibility_relationship.png" alt="Window with a username label and an entry field"/></div>

-Group related components in a single container to improve navigation for assistive technology users.
+Group related components into a single container to improve navigation for assistive technology users.
 For example, place a label and its entry together in a `Box`, as done above.

 ## Custom Widgets

-When you create a custom widget you are mostly on your own, that includes accessibility.
+When creating a custom widget, you are mostly on your own.
+That includes accessibility.
 Here's a quick checklist you can follow:

 1. **Determine the appropriate role.** Set an [`AccessibleRole`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/enum.AccessibleRole.html) that matches the widget's behavior, so assistive technologies know what kind of element it is.